sjlillian/MTG_tournament_guesser/USERGUIDE.md

 If a card is not found, the first thing to check is the `refined_cards.csv` file.
 It could be as simple as a missing capitolization or appostrophe.
 If that is the case, update your csv file to match what is in `refined_cards.csv`.
 If the database file does NOT contain your card, create a new Issue for it in the github repository.
 Put the name of your card as well as all the information needed to fill out the entry in `refined_cards.csv`, as well as a link to a website to prove that it is a legit card.

 **Note: If your card is a flavor card (i.e. Affrican Swallow // Eurpoean Swallow), then it will not show up in `refined_cards.csv`!**

+***Q: I've tried to run the jar, but it is giving me an error/exception/"not running"/etc. What is wrong?***

+If the jar file is not running, try rebuilding the file.
+Run `mvn clean package shade:shade` within the commander-ml directory.
+That should rebuild the maven fat jar with all the dependencies.